kirtimandloi/Object-Detection-using-Deep-Learning-OpenCV-and-Python/README.md

 ### For IP camera access
 Make sure to replace "URL corresponds to a webcam feed" with the actual URL of your IP camera stream.

-This code will capture video from the provided URL, detect objects in each frame using the detect_objects function, draw bounding boxes around detected objects, save the processed video and display the processed video in a window.
+Given code (object detection using Machine camera ( Real Time ).ipynb) will capture video from the provided URL, detect objects in each frame using the detect_objects function, draw bounding boxes around detected objects, save the processed video and display the processed video in a window.

 ### For Machine camera access
-Given code (Object detcetion using Machine Camera (Real Time)) captures video from the webcam, processes each frame to detect objects using the detect_objects function, and displays the processed video in a window.
+Given code (object detection using webcam ( Real Time ).ipynb) captures video from the webcam, processes each frame to detect objects using the detect_objects function, and displays the processed video in a window.